SainsburyWellcomeCentre/aeon_mecha/docker/README.md

 echo "my-key-string" >> ~/.ssh/id.pub
 ```

-3. Clone the repo to some directory on the server (substitute `vathes` for whatever fork you're working with).
+3. Clone the repo to some directory on the server (substitute `SainsburyWellcomeCentre` for whatever fork you're working with).

-   - `git clone git@github.com:vathes/aeon_mecha.git --branch datajoint_pipeline`
+   - `git clone https://github.com/SainsburyWellcomeCentre/aeon_mecha.git --branch datajoint_pipeline`
-   - _Note_: If you use your own fork instead of the one above, just know that the container image will be fixed to whatever is built within the GitHub actions file `.github/workflows/docker-aeon-ingest.yml`.
+   - _Note_: If you use your own fork instead of the one above, just know that the container image will be a snapshot of whatever is defined within the GitHub actions file [`.github/workflows/docker-aeon-mecha.yml`](../.github/workflows/docker-aeon-mecha.yml).

 ## Docker usage

-Download an image with `aeon_mecha` installed and start the database operations by using the `ingest_high` and `ingest_mid` container services in the docker compose file.

 ### `docker/docker-compose.yml`

+The following will download an image containing `aeon_mecha` pre-installed and start the database operations by using the `ingest_high` and `ingest_mid` container services in the docker compose file.

 Since the container is on a private repo, you'll need to be able to use the command `docker login` and to also create a personal access token to pull the image from `ghcr.io`, see here: [creating a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and [working with the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).